Saša Maksimović (politician): Serbian Progressive Party

 The Radical Party experienced a serious split in late 2008, with several members joining the more moderate Serbian Progressive Party under the leadership of Tomislav Nikolić and Aleksandar Vučić.
 Maksimović sided with the Progressives.

-Serbia's electoral system was reformed in 2011, such that mandates were awarded in numerical order to candidates on successful lists.
-Maksimović received the sixty-second position on the Progressive Party's Let's Get Serbia Moving list and was re-elected when the list won seventy-three mandates.
-The SNS formed a coalition government with the SPS after the election, and Maksimović served in parliament on the government side.
-He also appeared in the lead position on the SNS's list in the 2012 Serbian local elections in Novi Bečej and was re-elected when the list won eight mandates, narrowly losing to a coalition list led by the LDP.
+Serbia's electoral system was reformed in 2011, such that all mandates were awarded in numerical order to candidates on successful lists.
+Maksimović received the sixty-second position on the Progressive Party's Let's Get Serbia Moving list in the 2012 parliamentary election and was re-elected when the list won seventy-three mandates.
+The SNS formed a new government with the SPS after the election, and Maksimović served as a government supporter.
+He also appeared in the lead position on the SNS's list in Novi Bečej for the concurrent the 2012 Serbian local elections and was re-elected when the list won eight mandates, narrowly losing to a coalition list led by the LDP.
 On this occasion, he served in both the republican and local parliaments.
-The Progressives joined the local coalition government in May 2013, and Maksimović became president (i.e., speaker) of the local parliament, serving in this role until October 2014.
+The Progressives joined the local government of Novi Bečej in May 2013, and Maksimović became president (i.e., speaker) of the assembly, serving in this role until October 2014.

 He was given the 133rd position on the SNS's list in the 2014 Serbian parliamentary election and was elected to a third term when the list won a majority victory with 158 mandates.
 He did not seek re-election at the republic level in 2016.

-Maksimović again appeared in the first position on the SNS's list in Novi Bečej for the 2016 Serbian local elections and, on this occasion, led the party to a plurality victory with fourteen out of thirty-one seats.
-The SNS formed a coalition government after the election, and Maksimović was chosen as mayor.
-He later led the list to a majority victory in the 2020 local elections and was confirmed for another term in office after the election.
+Maksimović again led the SNS's list in Novi Bečej for the 2016 Serbian local elections and, on this occasion, led the party to a plurality victory with fourteen out of thirty-one seats.
+The SNS formed a coalition government after the vote, and Maksimović was chosen as mayor.
+He led the list to a majority victory in the 2020 local elections and was confirmed afterward for another term in office.

 In September 2021, he signed a deal with the neighbouring municipality of Kikinda for shared services in the field of animal hygiene.